-As a grandparent, do I have visitation rights if my grandchild’s parents divorce?
+As a grandparent in Milwaukee, do I have visitation rights if my grandchild’s parents divorce?

 As a grandparent, you may not have the same parental rights as the parents.
 Unfortunately, that can make it difficult to see your grandchild when the parents end their marriage.
 Fortunately, you may have a right to see your grandchildren, even if it’s against the parents’ wishes.
 You’ll need to file a petition and show that you do have a right to see your grandchild.